ScottPlot/ScottPlot/demos/README.md

 Full source code is in [/demos/src/](/demos/src/)

 1. Install ScottPlot using NuGet
-2. Drag/Drop the ScottPlotUC (from the toolbox) onto your Form
+2. Drag/Drop the FormsPlot (from the toolbox) onto your Form
 3. Add the following code to your startup sequence:

 ```cs